Payrolling: tax employees' benefits and expenses through your payroll

 - work out the fuel benefit charge

-- add the fuel benefit charge as a taxable amount of benefit to the next wages payment on or after 1 June
+- add the fuel benefit charge as a taxable amount to the next wages payment on or after 1 June

 - calculate PAYE